mojtabaSefidi/SofiaExpertPlusPlus/README.md

 # Replication Package

 This repository contains the necessary data to replicate the information from the study "_The Cost vs. the Benefit of Adding an Extra Code Reviewer to Mitigate Developer Turnover through Reviewer Recommenders_."
-First, Install the dependencies for the RelationalGit and for the replication steps, read the README file in the _ReplicationPackage_ directory.
+First, Install the dependencies for the RelationalGit for the replication steps, read the [README File](ReplicationPackage/README.md) in the _ReplicationPackage_ directory.

 # RelationalGit